How to Increase Your Productivity By Doing Less

 #3.
 Batch and Automate

-No, we’re not talking about meal prep here.
-This is about another way of minimizing the number of things you try to do each day and how to best use your time to get stuff done and move towards your goals.
+This is another way of minimizing the number of things you try to do each day and how to best use your time to get stuff done and move towards your goals.

 However, that often leads to us losing time that would be better used on something else.

 That’s where batching and automation come in.
-With today’s technological tools, there’s a way to batch or automate many repetitive tasks which will help you free up time for more fun things.
+With today’s technological tools and AI, there’s a way to batch or automate many repetitive tasks, which will help you free up time.

 - Scheduling social media posts instead of doing it every day